pseudolanguagecompiler/lambdair/README.md

 # Practical Pseudocode Compiler in Lean 4

-This project implements a student-friendly pseudocode compiler using Lean 4's type system for verified semantics.
+**My approach**: This pseudocode compilers needs to be realistic.
+Tools like ANTLR or Jupyter kernels already handle multi-dialect input better than I could in Lean 4 for the first phase (to achieve around 90% of functionality).
+Lean shines at verification and proofs, not parsing—**so focus on one clean grammar first with solid semantics, deferring universality, but with design to support multiple grammars as work in this area is emerging**.

 Parses clean pseudocode → typed AST → denotational semantics → verified Lean/C/JS codegen.

-Designed for classroom use with future dialect expansion.
+Some of the users may actually be students learning to code as a first step toward getting community around this.

+## Grammar

 ## To build and run:
 # lake build